Local Housing Allowance bedroom rates

 - tenancies of caravans, houseboats, mobile homes and hostels

 - board and lodge accommodation where The Rent Service (TRS) has decided that a substantial part of the rent is attributable to board and attendance.

-NB: This is NOT a full list of all the tenancy types that are exempt from the new LHA scheme.
+This is not a full list of all the tenancy types that are exempt from the new LHA scheme.